ktorio/ktor-documentation/topics/Creating_custom_plugins.md

 The `Configuration` instance is handed to the user installation script, allowing plugin configuration usually containing mutable properties and configuration methods.

-The `Plugin` companion object conforms the `ApplicationPlugin` interface and acts as a glue to construct the actual `CustomPlugin` with the right `Configuration`.
+The `Plugin` companion object conforms the `BaseApplicationPlugin` interface and acts as a glue to construct the actual `CustomPlugin` with the right `Configuration`.

 A custom plugin can be installed normally with the standard `install` function: